Home Who are my website users? And if so how many? - User IDs in GA4

 Hopefully, I’ve managed to pique your interest in GA4’s User ID feature.
 This feature, along with a solid understanding of the GA4 interface, can unlock more advanced activation use cases for your business.
 If you’re eager to learn more about the role GA4 can play in your data activation efforts, I encourage you to explore my article GA4 - the CDP You Didn’t Know You Had for more insights and empowerment.

-If you have any questions or need further clarification, please don’t hesitate to contact me.
+If you have any questions or want to utilize the GA4 User ID feature for your business, please don’t hesitate to contact me.
 I am always happy to help!

 This post is licensed under CC BY 4.0 by the author.